sui-foundation/sui-move-intro-course/unit-one/lessons/3_custom_types_and_abilities.md

 Custom types that have the abilities `Key` and `Store` are considered to be **assets** in Sui Move.
 Assets are stored in global storage and can be transferred between accounts.

-### Hello World Object Struct Sample Code
+### Hello World Custom Type

 We define the object in our Hello World example as the following:

 ```
     /// An object that contains an arbitrary string
     struct HelloWorldObject has key, store {
         id: UID,
         /// A string contained in the object
         text: string::String
     }
 ```

-UID here is a Sui Move system type (sui::object::UID) that defines the globally unique ID of an object.
+UID here is a Sui system type (sui::object::UID) that defines the globally unique ID of an object.
+Every custom type is required to have an ID field.